mmccoyd/hillside/README.md

 I liked the bottom row keys of my Atreus, so I added two under the middle columns, where they seem unobtrusive.
 Then one shifted to the thumb arch, which seems more versatile.
 An upper thumb key seemed useful and combo-able without pushing the footprint.
 It has more keys than my initial idea, but that makes keymap evolution feel less tight.

 It is like a Ferris Sweep on steroids, which wound up close to a Choc Kyria but requires board fabrication and SMT soldering.
+Naming ideas included FeistyCorne, LongFir and LongSweep, but Hillside seemed the most fun.

 ## Acknowledgments

 The awesome Low Profile Keyboards and splitkb.com discord communities provided a fertile learning ground for my keyboard explorations.
+Several of the symbol and footprint files came from that community, as noted in the doc folder.
-The keyboards I used and read about also influenced this board including the [Atreus](https://shop.keyboard.io/products/keyboardio-atreus), [Lily58](https://github.com/kata0510/Lily58), [Kyria](https://splitkb.com/collections/keyboard-kits/products/kyria-pcb-kit),
+The keyboards I have used and read about also influenced this board including the [Atreus](https://shop.keyboard.io/products/keyboardio-atreus), [Lily58](https://github.com/kata0510/Lily58), [Kyria](https://splitkb.com/collections/keyboard-kits/products/kyria-pcb-kit),